 If you have more than one skin problem you would like to address yet do not wish to undergo surgery, a chemical peel could be an excellent option for you to consider.

 Why Choose Dr. Mohit Sood for a Chemical Peel?

 Because they involve the use of chemicals, facial peels should not be taken lightly.
 Ensuring positive results in a safe manner requires you to choose a provider who is knowledgeable and has your best interests in mind.
-Dr. Sood is that type of doctor, as his other South Jersey patients will happily attest.
+Dr. Sood is that type of doctor, as his other New Jersey patients will happily attest.

 What to Expect During Your Chemical Peel Consultation

 Your skin will be checked for signs of damage to make sure you are a good candidate for this procedure.
 You will also be given instructions on what to do before and after your peel to help things go as smoothly as possible.

 Chemical peels are increasing in popularity because of the tremendous benefits they can provide in a short amount of time.
-To find out more about chemical peels, contact Dr. Sood at his office in the South Jersey area.
+To find out more about chemical peels, contact Dr. Sood at his offices in the New Jersey area.
 Call the Haddonfield office at (856) 403-9686 or the Linwood office at (609) 904-5390.